Marie-Louise von Franz

-Marie-Louise von Franz (4 January 1915 – 17 February 1998) was a Swiss Jungian psychologist and scholar, known for her psychological interpretations of fairy tales and of alchemical manuscripts.
+Marie-Louise von Franz (4 January 1915 – 17 February 1998) was a Swiss Jungian analyst and scholar, known for her psychological interpretations of fairy tales and of alchemical manuscripts.
+She worked and collaborated with Carl Jung from 1933, when she met him, until he died in 1961.

 Early life and education

 Marie-Louise Ida Margareta von Franz was born in Munich, Germany, the daughter of a colonel in the Austrian army.

 After World War I, in 1919, her family moved to Switzerland, near St. Gallen.
-From 1928 on, she lived in Zurich, together with her elder sister, so that both could attend a high school (gymnasium) in Zurich, specializing in languages and literature.
-Three years later, her parents moved to Zurich as well.
+From 1928 on, she lived in Zürich, together with her elder sister, so that both could attend a high school (gymnasium) in Zürich, specializing in languages and literature.
+Three years later, her parents moved to Zürich as well.